nightscout/trio-docs/docs/EN/operate/build.md

 git submodule update
 ```

-If there are no conflicts, you are ready to build Trio.
+If there are no conflicts, you are ready to build the Trio app to your phone.

 If there are conflicts similar to those shown in [Submodule Update](#submodule-update), fix them before building.